Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 The stem cartridges used in many of the company's two-handle faucets are from the German firm, Flühs Drehtechnik, GmbH, generally thought of as the manufacturer of the world's best single-function stem cartridges for two-handle faucets.

-Some Aquabrass single-handle faucets are fitted with ceramic valve cartridges made by the European technical ceramics company, Kerox Kft of Hungary.
+Some Aquabrass single-handle faucets are fitted with ceramic valve mixing cartridges made by the European technical ceramics company, Kerox Kft of Hungary.

-The faucets made in China generally contained valve cartridges by Sedal S.L.U., a technical ceramics company chartered in Spain but manufacturing in China.
-These have traditionally been considered not quite the equal of Kerox valves, but that viewpoint is on its way out as Sedal improves on its products year after year.
+These brands have traditionally been considered not quite the equal of Kerox valves, but that viewpoint is becoming dated as both companies improve on their products year after year.

-However, all valve cartridges have to be certified for use in North America.
-Certification involves a life-cycle test that puts the valve through 500,000 on/off cycles, and what is iformally called a "burst test" that subjects a faucet to ten times normal household water pressure for one minute to see if it will deform or leak.
-If the valve fails either of these tests, it does not get certified.
+Certification requires a life-cycle test that puts the valve through 500,000 on/off cycles and what is informally called a "burst test" that subjects a valve to ten times normal household water pressure for one minute to see if it will deform or leak.
+If a valve fails either of these tests, it does not get certified.

 Faucet Finishes